endri81/jeanmonnet/content/english/teacher/alex-rook.md

 ---
 bg_image: images/backgrounds/page-title.jpg
-bio: The series of seminars “Gaining experience in automated Electronic Design Systems based on Micro controllers" focuses on Arduino programming, IR sensors for measuring distance, Temperature sensor and the connection with the Arduino microcontroller, Python programming Language, Integration of Python with the Arduino microcontroller, Creating a web page with data acq, The series of seminars will take place first semester of each year
+bio: The series of seminars “TSS concept and role of Big Data inside European Statistical System, Models and applications in Albanian context" focuses on the role of big data and data analytics in the policy life-cycle.
+Data analytics and big data - present and future, the approach identification and selection of relevant cases, Albania context toward European Model, Official Statistics, the resources available and their ability to meet European Statistics requirements.
+Statistical Confidentiality and Data Protection, European standards and challenges.
+Developing, producing and dissemination European Statistics while respecting scientific independence.
+Quality statistics.
+Adequate tools, procedures and expertise.
+Trusted Smart Statistics, introduction and change they bring.
+New data and their impact to official statistics, European example.Availability of new digital data sources, new technologies, and new behaviors in Statistical Offices.
+Eurostat concept of TSS, vision and reality.
+TSS approach using Big Data concept, benefits and challenges.
+TSS concept and the discussion related within the European Statistical System.
+The series of seminars will take place first semester of each year
 contact:
   - icon: ti-email
-    link: mailto:j.jani@fimif.edu.al
+    link: mailto:e.raco@fimif.edu.al
-    name: j.jani@fimif.edu.al
+    name: e.raco@fimif.edu.al
   - icon: ti-mobile
-    link: tel:+355696973961
+    link: tel:+355682061988
-    name: +355 69 697 3961
+    name: +355 68 206 1988
   - icon: ti-facebook
     link: "#"
-    name: Joan Jani
+    name: Endri Raco
   - icon: ti-twitter-alt
     link: "#"
-    name: Joan Jani
+    name: Endri Raco
   - icon: ti-skype
     link: "#"
-    name: Joan Jani
+    name: Endri Raco
   - icon: ti-location-pin
     link: "#"
     name: S. Delvina St, Tirana 1001,ALBANIA
 course: Gaining experience in automated Electronic Design Systems based on Micro controllers
 draft: false
-image: images/teachers/joan.jpeg
+image: images/teachers/endri.jpg
 interest:
   - Computational Physics
   - Chaos Theory
   - Python Programming
-title: Joan Jani
+title: Endri Raco
 type: teacher

 ---